 - Limit your alcohol use

-Earlier this year, we spoke to Registered Dietitian Stephanie Snell, of UCHealth, to get her tips for healthy eating at home.
+We spoke to Registered Dietitian Stephanie Snell, of UCHealth, to get her tips for healthy eating at home.
 Snell recommended, “foods that are nourishing and filling for snacks.
 These are often fiber-filled, like a fruit or vegetable, with a side of protein or fat.
 I’m a fan of veggies and hummus.”
 While for cheap yet nutritious dinners Snell pointed us towards,”Bean-based soups and stews.”

 How to get healthy at home: Get regular exercise